-For all registered students, subject guides are provided for each course studied.
-The subject guides include tools to assist a student in the development of the skills of information search, comprehension and analysis and the generation of original and thoughtful assignments.
-Subject guides offer advice on how to use the recommended textbooks which form the focus of the student's studies.
+For all registered students, online study materials are provided for each course studied.
+These include tools to assist a student in the development of the skills of information search, comprehension and analysis and the generation of original and thoughtful assignments.
+The study materials offer advice on how to use the recommended textbooks which form the focus of the student's studies.
 A student is required to buy these textbooks themselves.

-Advice and practical information such as study techniques, planning, preparation for assessment is available in the specially prepared guide Strategies for success.
+Advice and practical information such as study techniques, planning, preparation for assessment is available in the 'Supporting your studies' section of the Virtual Learning Environment (VLE).

-A student may communicate with others on a free web-based Virtual Learning Environment.
+A student may communicate with others the VLE.
 Students will have access to course materials, and be able to engage in dialogue and develop and negotiate conclusions with others - key components in the acquisition of knowledge, understanding and transferable skills.